Active interference suppression in frequency-division-multiplexed quantum gates via off-resonant microwave tones: Discussion

 \section{Discussion}

-In Sec.~\ref{sec:result2:shift} we have shown that infidelity can be reduced by taking into account the effects neglected under the RWA.
-When $N_{\mathrm{d}} = 1$, which is a typical value for conventional one-to-one wiring systems, the contributions of fast-oscillating terms to the fidelity are negligible because they are several orders of magnitude smaller than those of the resonant terms.
+In Sec.~\ref{sec:result2:shift}, we have shown that the infidelity can be reduced by considering the effects neglected under the RWA.
+When $N_{\mathrm{d}} = 1$, which is a typical value for conventional one-to-one wiring systems, the contributions of the fast-oscillating terms to the fidelity are negligible because they are several orders of magnitude smaller than those of the resonant terms.
 However, as $N_{\mathrm{d}}$ increases, these contributions accumulate over all the drive microwave tones.
 Therefore, their impact on gate performance must be considered when adopting AIS, which uses a large number of drive microwave tones.

+Although we assumed rectangular envelopes in this paper, the AIS framework is compatible with non-square envelopes in the sense that fidelity can be improved by adding off-resonant tones symmetrically relative to the central qubit's frequency at regular intervals.
+This is because AIS compensates for the effects of off-resonant tones by balancing the drive frequency allocation.
+Nevertheless, several properties, including the scaling of the infidelity and the pulse width requirements, may differ depending on the pulse envelope.

-We have not considered nonadiabatic transitions and leakage outside the computational subspace to isolate and clarify the essential physics of the AIS method.
-A possible measure to suppress such leakage is to replace the edges of the rectangular pulse envelope with a raised cosine envelope, and to employ derivative removal by adiabatic gate (DRAG) pulses~\cite{DRAG1, DRAG2}.
-Furthermore, the allowable values of $N_{\mathrm{d}}$ and $N_{\mathrm{q}}$ are limited by the frequency spacing $\Delta$ to avoid spectral overlap with the leakage transition frequency.
-This constraint represents a limitation of our approach.
+We have not considered leakage outside the computational subspace to isolate and clarify the essential physics of the AIS method.
+However, additional off-resonant drive tones can increase leakage because their spectra can overlap with leakage transition frequencies.
+One possible measure to suppress such leakage is to replace the edges of the rectangular pulse envelope with a raised cosine envelope and employ derivative removal by adiabatic gate (DRAG) pulses~\cite{DRAG1, DRAG2}.
+Furthermore, the feasible values of $N_{\mathrm{d}}$ and $N_{\mathrm{q}}$ are limited by the frequency spacing $\Delta$ to avoid spectral overlap with the leakage transition frequency.
+This constraint represents a limitation of the proposed approach.

+In practical implementations, increasing $N_{\mathrm{d}}$ increases the total microwave power delivered through the shared control line.
+Consequently, $N_{\mathrm{d}}$ is also limited by hardware constraints, such as the dynamic range of the control electronics and the cooling capacity of the cryostat.
+In addition, the present AIS implementation relies on precise frequency and phase relationships among microwave tones.
+Therefore, AIS may be sensitive to parameter variations, such as qubit frequency drift and microwave-tone phase offsets.
+This sensitivity may require stringent specifications for the control electronics and qubits.
+Developing AIS frameworks that are robust against such parameter variations is an interesting direction for future study.